Stability and equivariant Gromov--Hausdorff convergence: Proof of Theorem and Corollary .

 In this section, we will first prove a motivating stability result in the Riemannian manifold setting.
 We assume all Riemannian manifolds to be without boundary, of finite dimension, compact, connected, and with a lower sectional curvature bound.
 We establish that under certain nice conditions, equivariant Gromov--Hausdorff convergence implies stability in terms of equivariant cohomology groups.
 In the manifold setting, we assume all groups act $\emph{smoothly}$.
 Thus, properness of the action immediately follows.
 We further note that the motivating result below is essentially an easy consequence of standard facts.
 However, we include details for the convenience of the reader.
 For a reference on equivariant cohomology, we refer the reader to the book by Tu \cite{Tu}.

-\begin{prop} Let $\{X_k\}_{k\in \mathbb{N}}$ be a sequence of connected compact Riemannian manifolds without boundary, with a uniform lower sectional curvature bound, a uniform dimension and uniform upper diameter bound.
-For each $k$, let $G_k$ denote an m-dimensional closed subgroup of $\Isom(X_k)$ acting freely on $X_k$.
+\begin{prop}[Motivating] Let $\{X_k\}_{k\in \mathbb{N}}$ be a sequence of connected compact Riemannian manifolds without boundary, with a uniform lower sectional curvature bound, a uniform dimension and uniform upper diameter bound.
+For each $k$, assume $G_k$ is an $m$-dimensional closed subgroup of $\Isom(X_k)$ acting freely on $X_k$.
 Suppose further that $(X_k,G_k)\rightarrow_{eGH}(X,G)$, where $X$ is a compact connected Riemannian manifold without boundary, having the same dimension as some (and hence all) $X_k$.
-If $G$ is an m-dimensional closed subgroup of $\Isom(X)$ acting freely on $X$, then for all sufficiently large $k$, $H^{*}_{G_k}(X_k)\cong H^{*}_{G}(X)$. \end{prop}
+If $G$ is an m-dimensional closed subgroup of $\Isom(X)$ acting freely on $X$.
+Then for all sufficiently large $k$, $H^{*}_{G_k}(X_k)\cong H^{*}_{G}(X)$. \end{prop}

 Note that $H^{*}_{G}(X)$ denotes the equivariant cohomology group of the $G$-space $X$.